netgroup-polito/cloud_computing_labs/lab1/1.5/README.md

        shell: /bin/bash
    ```

+   > [!WARNING]
-   ⚠️ **Warning**: YAML indentation is critical.
+   > YAML indentation is critical.
 Do not use tabs and ensure consistent spaces.

 4. Create another text file named `meta-data` with the following content: